ijayeshh/ece_592_genai/README.md

 This repository implements a retrieval-augmented generation (RAG) system over a synthetic U.S. legal corpus.
 The work is structured in two stages:

-1. **Vanilla RAG baseline**  pure similarity top-k retrieval → generation, no metadata awareness.
+1. **Vanilla RAG baseline** — pure similarity top-k retrieval → generation, no metadata awareness.
-2. **Policy layer groundwork**  same retrieval pipeline, but the Chroma index is now enriched with document-level metadata (`jurisdiction`, `effective_date`, `authority_rank`) that will support filtering and conflict resolution in future iterations.
+2. **Metadata-enriched policy layer** — same retrieval pipeline, but the Chroma index is enriched with document-level metadata (`jurisdiction`, `effective_date`, `authority_rank`).
+Every retrieved chunk exposes these fields, enabling jurisdiction filtering, recency-based selection, and authority-rank prioritisation before the context is passed to the LLM.

 Both stages are fully implemented and runnable.